 - No Action Alternative: This alternative assumes that the Project Site remains in its current condition.
-A discussion of this alternative will evaluate the adverse or beneficial site changes that are likely to occur in the near future in the absence of the proposed action.
+A discussion of this alternative will evaluate the adverse or beneficial site changes that are likely to occur in the near future in the absence of the proposed action. - Alternative 1: Solar & Battery Energy Storage System (BESS) Currently Disturbed Footprint [15MWae BESS (3x 5MWac) + Incorporate the remaining land area with Solar]. - Alternative 21: Solar & BESS - 15MWdc/10MWac Solar + 15MWac BESS.
+Alternative 1 has fewer solar panels than the Preferred Project.
+Unlike the Preferred Project, Alternative 1 includes a 15 MW AC BESS System at the northern portion of the Project Site, occupying 0.56 acres of the Project Site.
+The Alternative 1 developed area is 40.72 acres of solar area and 0.56 acres of BESS, more area than the 40.72-acre solar layout area of the Preferred Project.

-- Alternative 1: Solar & Battery Energy Storage System (BESS) Currently-Disturbed Footprint [15MWac BESS (3x 5MWac) + Incorporate the remaining land area with Solar]. - Alternative 2: Solar & BESS - 15MWdc/10MWac Solar + 15MWac BESS.
+Other potential alternatives were eliminated from consideration due to the lack of financial viability.
+Information on the components of the BESS system and chemicals included should be discussed as part of the alternatives analysis.